2 People Found Shot On WB Business 80 Into Sacramento

 — Dina Kupfer (@DinaKupfer) February 3, 2021

+Police say one victim is in critical condition and the second is in stable condition.

+Based on the preliminary investigation, police say the victims appeared to have known the shooter.
+Investigators have not released a suspect description.

+Citrus Heights police say bullet casings were located at Antelope and Turner that are consistent with the bullet holes in the vehicle.
 No details have been released about what may have led up to the shooting.
-The condition of the two people found shot has not been disclosed.

 More from CBS Sacramento: